Gaya/clevernode/source/index.md

 ## What I am Good at

 Subjects I mainly focus on are **JavaScript**, front-end development, **React**, Redux, **WebPack**, **Single Page Applications**, mobile apps (**React Native**), and back-end JavaScript using **Node.js**.

+I love to work in agile environments, both on site and with remote teams.

 <section class="experience">
   <div class="experience__item">